AS

 Error codes also visually align to the service being provisioned, showing where in the flow the error occurred.

-Craig successfully deploys his app!
-He is able to do so with support, defined expectations, error visibility, and ultimately a clear understanding of the work he completed.
+He's able to do so with support, defined expectations, error visibility, and a clear understanding of his work.

 We didn’t have time to iterate on our designs during our project, but many of our ideas showed up later in IBM Cloud’s award-winning experiences.
 Seeing them come to life proved the value of the insights and designs we shared.